nicolesaidy/awesome-web-design/README.md

 * [Vecteezy](http://vecteezy.com): A collection of free vector art, vector graphics, illustrator backgrounds, etc.
 * [Material Icons](https://material.io/icons/): Free to use material design icons from Google.
 * [Ionicons](http://ionicons.com/): The premium icon font for Ionic Framework.
+* [3dicons](https://www.3dicons.com/): A collection of over 5000 3D icons and characters with 4k resolution, each icon delivered in 5 color palettes, front and perspective views

 ## Images
 * [Pexels](https://pexels.com): Best free stock photos in one place.